 Figure 101.
-PCle RAID and SSD SAS adapter removed from the PCl adapter cassette f.
-Put the adapter in a safe place.
+PCIe RAID and SSD SAS adapter removed from the PCI adapter cassette g.
+Place the adapter in the PCI adapter double-wide cassette.
+For information, see "Placing an adapter in the PCI adapter double-wide cassette."

 Attention: A cassette containing either a PCI adapter or filler panel must be placed in the PCI adapter slot of the system unit for proper air flow and cooling.